 There are also major differences between industries.
 Employers in sectors that rely on public spending (notably construction, which has been a mainstay of GDP growth this year) expect lower employment, but those in finance and business services and the utilities are expecting strong growth.
 Employers in hotels and retail expect to reduce their headcount – probably reflecting widespread expectations that private household spending is going to come down next year.

 The KPMG/REC report points to the emergence of skills shortages as a factor in recruitment, including HGV drivers, engineers, IT specialists and chefs.
 Kevin Green points out that “changes to immigration policy could exacerbate these shortages in the short-term” – the immigration cap seems to be a policy doomed to fail on many counts.
 There’s also a worry about the implications for the recovery – at present the skills shortages only affect “specific job categories” but if the problem becomes more widespread the Bank’s willingness to maintain its current expansionary stance might weaken.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.